 The first Hispanic to serve on the Mesa City Council, David Luna was appointed to fill the vacant District 5 seat in September of 2013 before winning election for a full term in August of 2014.
 He was named the Vice Mayor on January 23, 2017 and served in that role until January 28, 2019.
 Luna was re-elected to a second term representing District 5 in August of 2018.
 His second term on the Mesa City Council runs until January of 2023.

 Councilmember Luna is an active member of numerous boards and committees not only locally, but nationwide.
 He has been an active member of the National League of Cities since taking office.
 He currently serves on the NLC Board of Directors and is also the President of the NLC Hispanic Elected Local Officials Board of Directors.
 He spent four terms on the NLC Information Technology and Communication Committee, including chairing the committee in 2017 after serving as Vice Chair in 2016.
-Locally, Luna is the chair of the Mesa Community College at Red Mountain Community Advisory Committee and was the past chair of the City of Mesa Human Relation Advisory Board.
+Locally, Luna is the chair of the Mesa Community College at Red Mountain Community Advisory Committee, the chair of the Maricopa Association of Governments Economic Development Committee and was the past chair of the City of Mesa Human Relation Advisory Board.

 Luna spent more than 30 years working for Mesa Public Schools, including 27 years as the Director of Education Television for Mesa Public Schools, directing and managing channel 99 and edtv99.org.
 He retired from MPS in 2017.
 He also spent time as an adjunct professor for both Arizona State University and Mesa Community College.